Meaning | Synonyms

 - Good grief!
 He spilled wine on my new dress.

-The phrase 'Good Grief' was first used in 1900 in the English Dialect Dictionary.
+The first known appearance of the phrase ‘Good Grief’ was in 1900 in the English Dialect Dictionary.
 It became well-known in 1950s because of its frequent usage by Charlie Brown who was one of the characters of a comic strip of Charles M. Schulz.
 In 1958 it was used in Time Magazine as:

 “Charlie’s characteristic lament: Good Grief!”